Make Your Next Trip Extraordinary

 Cheap Thrills

-If you go to Chinatown on a Saturday afternoon, you’ll have a totally different cultural experience than you might expect to find in Hawaii: the small storefronts teeming with shoppers, ducks and chickens hanging in the windows, fresh vegetables and herbs that are not usually seen on the mainland, and packs of friends doing more socializing than shopping.
+If you go to Chinatown on a Saturday afternoon, you’ll have a totally different cultural experience than you might expect to find in Hawaii: small storefronts teeming with shoppers, ducks and chickens hanging in the windows, fresh vegetables and herbs that aren’t frequently seen on the mainland, and packs of friends doing more socializing than shopping.

 On the first Friday night of every month, the neighborhood turns into a giant block party, with lively bars, street entertainment, and local artists displaying their wares on the sidewalks.
-For dinner, try Little Village Noodle House, an authentic Chinese restaurant.
+For dinner, try Little Village Noodle House.

 Reviews